Only a hacker can think like a hacker. So, when it comes to becoming “hacker-proof,” you might need to turn to a hacker.

 Now hiring . . .
 Hackers!

-Given that bugs and vulnerabilities will probably never leave the software realm, where does it leave the businesses dependent on this software for their survival?
-How can, for instance, a new wallet app, be sure that it’ll stand up against the nasty tries of hackers?
+Given that bugs and vulnerabilities will probably never leave the software realm, where does it leave the businesses dependent on this software to survive?
+How can, for instance, a new wallet app be sure that it’ll stand up against the nasty tries of hackers?

 Yes, you’ve guessed it by now: by hiring hackers to come and take a crack on this newly minted app!
 And why would they?
 Just because there’s a big enough bounty on offer — the bug bounty! 🙂